Why DPO’s Are Essential In Any OrganisationsMay 31, 2019Uncategorized

 Furthermore, the guidelines around the data handling scale aren’t well-defined.
 Most small firms would not have to get a DPO on-board unless their major focus is data storage or collection.

 DPO Requirements and Responsibilities

-As per Article 37 (GDPR), the DPO role is mandatory for all firms that are into collecting or processing personal data of EU citizens. in the same way, the DPOs have the responsibility of educating and training the organization and its staff on an array of topics, which include compliance.
+As per Article 37 (GDPR), the DPO is mandatory for firms that collect or process personal data of EU citizens.
+Likewise, the DPOs have the responsibility of educating and training the organization on an array of topics, which include compliance.